FZambia/centrifuge/README.md

 [MongoDB](http://www.mongodb.org/) to keep information about projects, categories etc.
 You can also use [PostgreSQL](http://www.postgresql.org/) instead of MongoDB.

-Please, read the [documentation](https://centrifuge.readthedocs.org/en/latest/) and look at [examples](https://github.com/FZambia/centrifuge/tree/master/examples) for more information.
+Please, read the [documentation](https://centrifuge.readthedocs.org/en/latest/), watch [screencast](http://www.youtube.com/watch?v=RCLnCexzfOk)
+and look at [examples](https://github.com/FZambia/centrifuge/tree/master/examples) for more information.

 P.S.
 If BSD license of Centrifuge does not allow you to use it, tell me and I'll consider to change license.